Supertext/Supertext.Base/README.md

 # Introduction
 Supertext.Base contains a collection of useful utilities and helpers.

-With evolution of the libraray it is meant, that there will be several topic specific libraries like:
-* Supertext.Base.Dal - Contains data access relevant components
-* Supertext.Base.Net - Contains components for network accessing reasons

 ## Testing
-*.Test projects should contain Unit Tests only which are fast *.Specs projects should contain Integration tests whose execution time us probably longer
+*.Test projects should contain Unit Tests only which are fast and dependencies mocked *.Specs projects should contain Integration tests whose execution time us probably longer

 # Getting Started